Argentina into World Cup semi-finals after penalty shootout win over Netherlands

 Argentina felt it required a fight.
 The Dutch undercut them by underhitting it.

-That wonderfully-worked free-kick was something Weghorst has done before.
+That wonderfully worked free-kick was something Weghorst has done before.
 It was something Argentina have done before, most famously through Javier Zanetti.

 But now?
 In this situation?

-Who else could have imagined that, in the very last moment of a 100-minute World Cup quarter-final, when you desperately need a goal, the play would have been to deftly pass it through to six-foot-six Weghorst’s feet?
+Who else could have imagined that, in the very last moment of a 100-minute World Cup quarter-final, when you desperately need a goal, the play would have been to deftly pass it through to the giant Weghorst’s feet?

 Van Gaal did.
 That was why this was a piece of alchemy regardless of what happened.
 It was inspired.
 It was incredible.